 Compliance

 The Working Group for Compliance, an organization positioned under the Risk Management Committee, which is an advisory body to the president, is a central organization in the promotion of compliance.
-Chaired by a managing executive officer, this working group both promotes compliance in the Group and monitors the business execution of divisions and Group companies to ensure legal compliance and ethical operations.
+This working group both promotes compliance in the Group and monitors the business execution of divisions and Group companies to ensure legal compliance and ethical operations.
 It also executes measures to maintain healthy business activities through employee education, awareness-raising, questionnaires, and the establishment of whistleblowing and consultation helplines.

 Export Control